jayclees/framework-docs/resource/template/docs/md/getting-started.md

 ## Running the app

 ---
 There are several ways you can run the environment.
 We recommend using [Docker](https://docs.docker.com/get-started/docker-overview/) to for service isolation and security.
+If you do not wish to run your environment using Docker, you may skip to the "Without Docker" section below.

 &nbsp;

-### Running with Docker
+## Running with Docker

 ---